tommywalkie/gauntlet/CONTRIBUTING.md

 Related tests can be found in `core/watcher/mod.test.ts`.

-Filesystem watching can be _tricky_ to test, especially if not confortable with [async iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) and/or if not aware about asynchronous ops leaks, which Deno tracks for you:
+Filesystem watching can be _tricky_ to test, especially if not comfortable with [async iterators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) and/or if not aware about asynchronous ops leaks, which Deno tracks for you:

 ```
 AssertionError: Test case is leaking async ops.